craigmulligan/website/content/current.md

 description: "My current project or job."
 ---

-I'm currently moving to the USA, while I wait for my VISA I'm fun-employed & traveling the world, right now I'm in New Zealand.
+I'm currently moving to the USA, while I wait for my VISA, I'm fun-employed & traveling around the world, right now I'm in New Zealand.

 I have a few projects on the go.